andreashlarsen/Shape2SAS/README.md

 * Install Python3 (you need python3.8 or newer)
 * Install necessary python packages (see other dependencies).
-* Download the bin folder containing shape2sas.py and helpfunctions.py.
+* Download `shape2sas.py`, `helpfunctions.py` and the `subunits` folder - these should be in the same location on your computer.

 #### Other dependencies

-All python packagees can be downloaded via pip install
+Shape2sas use the following python packages, which can be downloaded via pip install:
 * numpy
 * matplotlib
 * scipy